 Severe port congestion that Shanghai has been suffering since the beginning of April, eased slightly by the end of the month, however may last till late May, as carriers and forwarders warn their customers.
-JOC informs that the week of April 16 to 22, the average vessel arrival delay decreased from 53.1 hours to 51.2 hours.
-The number of vessels waiting outside Shanghai has dropped from 100 vessels the previous week to around 80.
+During the week of April 16 to 22, the average vessel arrival delay decreased from 53.1 hours to 51.2 hours and the number of vessels waiting outside Shanghai is down to around 80 from 100 vessels the previous week.
 However, the congestion now has also spread to other major Chinese ports, such as Ningbo and Qingdao.

 Examining the reasons for the situation, analysts name bad weather conditions, such as dense fog, and the new shipping alliances structure that came into effect on April 01, leading to extensive port calls rescheduling in April and May and “imbalanced business volumes from major container shipping routes”, as expressed by Shanghai International Port Group (SIPG).